mangoejuice/manav-run/pages/2024-10-13-staten-island-half/index.md

 - Final bridge was tough, and seeing a small climb the last quarter mile was very demoralizing
 - Ended up walking, big mistake since my legs were shot
 - Finished in 2:16:57

+### Reflections
+- Overall, I was in a lot more control than Brooklyn
+- Cardio was always comfortable, but I should have eased off in the first half
+- I like this fueling strategy, but getting tired of Maurten (ended up holding in my mouth for a bit)
+- Time to hit the gym, fell off on this
+- I think I would have hit my goal if I was consistent leading up to this